Date: 13th April 2022

 Have an egg-cellent waste free Easter

 Did you know on average 80 million Easter eggs are sold in the UK each year and over 8,000 tonnes of waste is generated just from Easter egg packaging and cards.
-Easter is a time to indulge and celebrate however it often comes at a cost to our pocket and the environment!
+Easter is a time to celebrate with family and friends - however it often comes at a cost to our pocket and the environment!

 Here is our egg-cellent guide to help you reduce, re-use and recycle your waste during the Easter period.